WTII Records: 2011–2016

-In the fall of 2013 the label entered into an overseas distribution agreement with Planetworks Entertainment.
+In the fall of 2013, the label entered into an overseas distribution agreement with Planetworks Entertainment.
 WTII focused on the North American network and Planetworks maintained overseas markets.

-In 2014, the label oversaw new releases from State of the Union and Mechanical Cabaret as well as signed the bands Slave Unit, Autoclav1.1, AlterRed and Stars Crusaders.
+In 2014, the label oversaw new releases from State of the Union and Mechanical Cabaret and also signed the bands Slave Unit, Autoclav1.1, AlterRed and Stars Crusaders.

-In 2015 the label released a new single by Mechanical Cabaret and a new EP by The Gothsicles.
-These releases were followed by the digital release of Stromkern's limited edition version of Armageddon.
+In 2015, the label released a new single by Mechanical Cabaret and a new EP by The Gothsicles.
+These releases were followed by the digital release of Stromkern's limited-edition version of Armageddon.
 In March, the label released the first new material from Sister Machine Gun in 7 years.
 The band Regenerator also rejoined the label, releasing their first new album in 6 years.
-Industrial super group Deathproof made their debut under the label, and both Autoclav1.1 and Stars Crusaders released new material.
-The label re-issued a remastered version of Mechanical Cabaret's debut album which included unreleased tracks and bonus remixes.
-In fall 2015, the label signed tribal/noise powerhouse band ESA and released the third album of their Themes of Carnal Empowerment trilogy, to positive reviews.
+Industrial supergroup Deathproof made their debut under the label, and both Autoclav1.1 and Stars Crusaders released new material.
+The label re-issued a remastered version of Mechanical Cabaret's debut album with unreleased tracks and bonus remixes.
+In the fall of 2015, the label signed tribal/noise powerhouse band ESA and released the third album of their Themes of Carnal Empowerment trilogy to positive reviews.
 The label also entered into a new partnership with Austin, Texas-based band CHANT, who subsequently toured with the popular industrial band KMFDM.
 Towards the end of 2015, Chicago based band Comasoft released the EP Let's Go All the Way.
 ESA and Stars Crusaders finished 2015 with two new digital EPs released under the label.

 2016 marked the 15th Anniversary of the label.
-The first release for 2016 will be the debut from Canadian EBM band nTTx.
+The first release of 2016 was the debut from the Canadian EBM band nTTx.